pragmalingu/pragmalingu/README.md

 # pragmalingu
-Repositor for the main Webpage of the PragmaLinug project.
+Repository for the main Webpage of the PragmaLinug project.